-There were no confirmed reports during the year that the country was a source, destination, or transit country for victims of human trafficking.
+There were no confirmed reports that the country was a source, destination, or transit country for victims of human trafficking.

 Persons with Disabilities

 The law prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities.
 The government generally enforced these prohibitions effectively, but not all public buildings were accessible to persons with physical disabilities.
-A local nongovernmental organization stated that some provisions of the law on the rights of the disabled still need to be fully implemented, including those related to their inclusion in employment and sport activities.
-There were no reported cases of discrimination against a person with disabilities.
+There were no reported cases of discrimination against persons with disabilities.

 The law forbids discrimination based on sex or sexual orientation, personal, economic, social, political, or religious status.
-The specific prohibition of discrimination based on sexual orientation was added via an amendment to the country’s constitution in June.
-This follows the legalization of civil unions, including for same-sex couples, approved by parliament in December 2018.
+In June a specific prohibition of discrimination based on sexual orientation was added via an amendment to the country’s constitution.
+This followed the legalization of civil unions, including for same-sex couples, approved by parliament in 2018.